 Taste Cumbria Food Fests

-An official new website with information on how to book tickets is now online.
+An official new website with information is now online.

 The Hairy Bikers - Dave Myers and Si

 King - could have filled Christ Church at least four times over for

 their two shows on Saturday, which were a mix of cooking and quips.